North Korea confirms first Covid-19 death in 'explosive' outbreak

 “Six persons died (one of them tested positive for the BA.2 sub-variant of Omicron,)” it added.

-With its 25 million people not vaccinated against Covid, North Korea’s crumbling health infrastructure would struggle to deal with a major outbreak, experts say.
+With its 25 million people unvaccinated against Covid, North Korea’s crumbling health infrastructure would struggle to deal with a major outbreak, experts say.

 “On May 12 alone, some 18,000 persons with fever occurred nationwide and as of now up to 187,800 people are being isolated and treated,” KCNA said.